 The PIN_FLD_PURPOSE value determines the field type: 0 indicates the field is read-only and 1 indicates that data can be entered into the field.
-In this example, the Receipt Date and Receipt No. columns in the reversal batch are read-only.
+In this example, the Receipt Date and Reason Code. columns in the reversal batch are read-only.
 For more information on entry values, see "Creating an Object Definition for a New Payment or Reversal Event".

 Stop and restart the CM.
 See "Starting and Stopping the BRM System" in BRM System Administrator's Guide.